Jervis Bay is Your Perfect Whale-Watching Spot in NSW!

 Point Perpendicular

-The southern end of Beecroft Peninsula, overlooking the white sand beaches of Jervis Bay.
+- Location: Beecroft Peninsula NSW 2540, Australia (The southern end of Beecroft Peninsula, overlooking the white sand beaches of Jervis Bay.)

 Penguin Head, Culburra Beach

-This is a great spot for whale watching.
-You need to start at Crookhaven Heads and walk down the beach to Penguin Head.
-You can see a lot of the coast from there.
+This is a great public spot for whale watching, with no entry fee or bookings required.
+You need to start at Crookhaven Heads and walk down the beach to Penguin Head to get to the lookout point.
+From there, You can see a lot of the coast from there.
 Most accommodation homes in Culburra Beach have great ocean views so that you can see whales from your room.
+It’s a free, open public reserve, no bookings or entry fee required.

-Culburra Beach, north of Jervis Bay.
-185 Penguins Head Rd, Culburra Beach NSW 2540, Australia.
-This is an open public facility.
+- Location: Culburra Beach, north of Jervis Bay. at 185 Penguins Head Rd, Culburra Beach NSW 2540.

 Cape St George Lighthouse